ahle-pro/kata_bank/README.md

 # KATA bank
-Simulation of a banking system written in Java for KATA.
+Practice code (kata) about a banking system written in Java using BDD.

 ### Prerequisites
 * Reading: https://cucumber.io/school